dafny-lang/dafny/docs/DafnyRef/Statements.md

 [Section 21.31.2](#sec-case-pattern).

 The selector need not be enclosed in parentheses; the sequence of cases may but need not be enclosed in braces.
-The matches in the cases must be exhaustive.
+The matches in the cases must be exhaustive, but you can use a wild variable (`_`) or an as yet unused simple identifier to indicate "match anything".

 The code below shows an example of a match statement.